UA opened an on-campus football stadium in 2009 to a sellout crowd.

-More recently, the Zips football program moved into a new on-campus stadium in 2009, another addition to the physical transformation of campus that has occurred over the last decade.
+More recently, the Zips football program moved into a new on-campus stadium in 2009, another addition to the physical transformation of campus that has occurred over the last 15 years.

 A number of former Zips football players have become regulars in the NFL, including All-Pro Jason Taylor.